Nature Day Camp

 Example Camp Themes

-Explore the smaller creatures of the Yakima Area Arboretum.
-Campers spend their days looking for creatures that might be leaping, slithering, or crawling through the grounds and trees.
+Explore the creatures of the Yakima Area Arboretum.
+Younger campers spend their days looking for smaller creatures that might be leaping, slithering, or crawling through the grounds and trees.
 Older campers learn about larger and stealthier animals, focusing on their sounds and identifying their tracks.

 Campers should come prepared each day with: